 Perfect Surveillance Features

-Simple icons and a clear interface is a great benefit.
-Determine when the cameras start monitoring, and set up your own layouts to suit your viewing style.
+Simple icons and a clear interface is a great benefits.
+Determine when the cameras start monitoring and set up your own layouts to suit your viewing style.

 A simple program that works in a very uncomplicated manner

 Most of its icons are intuitive to where you can guess what they do

 The Perfect Surveillance system has motion detection and allows you to monitor up to 64 devices

 Installing seems overly long and bloated

 There are not enough instructions on how to get your cameras connected